tags.w55c.net

 “The proliferation of all these smart devices that are readily available to the consumer and that can record your heart rhythm have partially led to the increased diagnosis of AFib in younger people,” said Ken Ellenbogen, M.D., director of Clinical Cardiac Electrophysiology and Pacing at the Pauley Heart Center.
 “But it’s also due to diet and lifestyle and habits – alcohol, caffeine, sleep deprivation, obesity – as well as sleep-disordered breathing and hypertension.
 All of those things are leading to an increased prevalence of AFib.”

 That said, Joey had been leading an active lifestyle: he plays volleyball three nights a week and lifts weights regularly.
+In addition to his full time job as a financial advisor, he is an avid traveler and is also active in VCU alumni organizations; he has served as the president of the VCU Alumni - Richmond Chapter since 2016.

 “I definitely have not lived a perfectly healthy lifestyle, but it’s not been horrible either,” Stemmle said.
 “I stay active – I mean, I got an Apple Watch in part to track my workouts.
 I saw myself as a healthy adult.”